 DescriptionWe have reinvented our annual You ART What You Eat fundraiser for the Zoom era!
 The event now consists of four special Art Talks on Zoom.
 Each family that purchases tickets gets a special gift from the Falmouth Art Center while supplies last.
-The gift features a gift bag with a handmade item from our weavers and a handmade ceramic piece from our potters.
+The gift, which is available to be picked up at the Art Center, features handmade items from our weavers and potters.
+Order tickets online on this page or call us at 508-540-3304.

-The fundraiser is doubling as a promotion for our local restaurants that are struggling at this time.
-We are encouraging everyone who purchases tickets for the talks to order from a specific local restaurant that has created a special takeout meal for the evening.
-Order directly from the restaurant—they keep 100% of the proceeds—to help support our wonderful local restaurants.
+Support our Local Restaurants!
+The fundraiser is doubling as a promotion for our local restaurants that are struggling.
+We are encouraging everyone who purchases tickets for the talks to order from a specific local restaurant that has created a special prix fixe takeout meal for the evening.
+The restaurants and their phone numbers are listed with each talk below.
+Order directly from the restaurant and pay the restaurants directly for the meal—they keep 100% of the proceeds.
+We have given the phone number for each restaurant and the menus and prices.
+Tell them you are part of the Falmouth Art Center’s You ART What You Eat fundraiser and make your choices from the special prix fixe menu.

 First talk: Tuesday, April 6 at 6:30pm